javalabsfs/javalabsfs.github.io/_docs/01-java.md

 <img src="img/set_java_home_win.png" alt="set JAVA_HOME on Windows" width="60%" height="auto">
 <br>
 <li>if <code>JAVA_HOME</code> exists under 'system variables' and has a value similar to <code>C:\Program Files\Java\jdk-21</code>, it is already set.
 Go to the next step, <a href="{{ '/git/' | relative_url }}">installing Git</a>.
 Else:</li>
-<li>click the 'new' button under the 'system variables' section</li>
+<li>click on the 'new' button under the 'system variables' section</li>
 <li>set name to <code>JAVA_HOME</code></li>
 <li>set value to the location of your Java installation, which should look something like <code>C:\Program Files\Java\jdk-21</code>.
 If you do not know the location, find it using File Explorer</li>
 <br>